-The best way to learn about shelter availability and find a shelter that is the best fit for you is by coming for an intake interview on our campus, at 115 Coral Street in Santa Cruz, from 1:00 to 5:00, on Wednesdays and Fridays or for drop-in hours 10am to 12pm and 1pm to 5pm, on Tuesdays and Thursdays.
-Our intake and assessment specialists will carefully listen to your individual situation, and help you get connected with the best services for you.
+The best way to learn about shelter availability and find a shelter that is the best fit for you is by coming to a Service Navigation Workshop, at 115 Coral Street in Santa Cruz, from 1:00 to 5:00, on Wednesdays and Fridays or for drop-in hours 10am to 12pm and 1pm to 5pm, on Tuesdays and Thursdays.
+Our intake and assessment specialists will carefully listen to your individual situation and help you get connected with the best services for you.
 You can call first and ask to speak to someone on the Service Navigation Team: (831) 458-6020.
-If you cannot make it to Housing Matters, you can get a referral for shelter through the following two options:

 Note: If you have children and are seeking shelter, we offer Smart Path Coordinated Entry System assessments for our Rebele Family Shelter and other family services on Tuesdays from 1:00 to 3:00, also on our Coral Street campus.

 Housing Matters’ shelters are low barrier.
 That means that we welcome people wherever they are in their journey to permanent housing.
 We have clear and simple behavioral expectations, and the only requirement we have for participation in one of our shelter programs is that you are working toward a permanent housing plan.
 We provide support along the way, but ultimately it is the client’s responsibility to move toward housing.